 Iran has three tiers of fixed broadband licences.
-The first is private access providers (PAPs), of which there are 11, including wireline incumbent Telecommunication Company of Iran (TCI), that can deploy national fixed and wireless broadband infrastructure to provide capacity on a wholesale basis.
-The second is internet service distribution providers (ISDP), which operate at the provincial level and transmit data between PAPs and retail ISPs, the third tier.
+The first is private access providers (PAPs), of which there are 11, including wireline incumbent Telecommunication Company of Iran (TCI).
+The company can deploy national fixed and wireless broadband infrastructure to provide capacity on a wholesale basis.
+The second tier comprises of internet service distribution providers (ISDP), which operate at the provincial level and transmit data between PAPs and retail ISPs, which make up the third tier.
 Most PAPs and ISDPs also hold ISP licences.
 This has given rise to a highly competitive retail market, where 100 ISDPs deliver capacity to more than 1,200 retail ISPs.
 Although BMI believes not all licensed players are currently operational, there are dozens of sizable operators providing services to end users.